peteb/peteb.github.io/_posts/2013-08-13-shoppingsync.markdown

 you can now access your list basically wherever you are.

 Sharing a list is super easy, there's no need to register an account or remember any passwords.
-I *hate* passwords.
+Don't you just *hate* passwords?

 <center><img src="/images/shopping_sync_iOS.png" width="207" height="417" /></center>